 Why do Asian men and women suffer hair loss?

 For Asian men, hair loss tends to occur first in the vertex region (crown area) leading then to the temple areas.
-For Asian women, it usually manifests in a diffuse way at first, starting with thinning hair all over.
+For Asian women, thinning is usually diffuse at first.
 This may then progress to bald spots on the crown of the head.

 Asian hair loss can occur in youth.
 However, it is more likely to occur during and after middle age (40-50+ years).
 Studies are showing now that hair loss in Asian women is on the increase, with female pattern balding now affecting almost a quarter of Korean women over 70 .